ipython/ipython/docs/source/index.rst

 * Integrated access to the pdb debugger and the Python profiler.

-The Command line interface inherit all the above functionality and posses
+The Command line interface inherits all the above functionality and posses

 * real multi-line editing.